 Weavers

-Weaving carries social and historic resonance that has in this work - been explored through the body.
+Weaving carries social and historic resonance that has in this work

 This practice moves between threads: the inherited and the invented, the knots that hold and the ones we choose to untie.
 The dance becomes a loom, the body a shuttle, a surface where memories are interlaced.